And if you follow the rules, you’re going to have more stability in your life than if you don’t follow the rules.

 Why Financial Literacy For Women?
 The prevailing socio-economic climate makes financial literacy more relevant than ever.

-Financial well-being is critical in order to achieve an integrated and harmonious life.
+One can argue that Financial well-being is critical to achieving an integrated, healthy, fulfilling and harmonious life.

 A popular axiom says that ‘Health is Wealth.’
 This holds true now more than ever, especially with the recent findings in quantum mechanics and behavioural-social-neuro-science which shows the connections between mind-body-spirit.